 While you may see no need to rush to contact an experienced premises liability attorney after your accident, you do not want to wait until close to the two-year deadline to contact him.
 Your case will be stronger if you retain an attorney right away.
 This gives him the opportunity to investigate the accident before steps are taken to hide or repair the dangerous condition and to interview witnesses before their memories of what happened fade.
 In addition, if the business had a surveillance camera, it may have recorded your accident.
 These tapes are recorded over frequently, so you need an attorney to contact the business right away to preserve the video recording before it is lost.

-If you were hurt in a premises liability case, Brauns Law is here to help you quickly investigate your claim and negotiate your settlement for you.
+If you were hurt in a premises liability case, Brauns Law, PC is here to help you quickly investigate your claim and negotiate your settlement for you.
 Start an online chat to schedule your appointment with David Brauns to get your questions answered and learn about your legal rights.